-In June 2010, the Board established an on-airport rental car facility fee to be collected by on-airport rental car companies from their customers entering into a motor vehicle agreement and paid over to the Board for the purpose of financing and payment of the planning, design, enabling, construction, improvement and/or repair of facilities and improvements which benefit the on-airport rental car companies.
-The car facility fee of \$2 per customer per transaction day was increased to \$4 per customer per transaction day in October 2012, then to \$5 per customer per transaction day in July 2018 with no cap on the number of transaction days.
-Car facility fees are recorded as restricted assets.
-The car facility fee commenced on August 1, 2010 and will continue until terminated by the Board.
+The Board has an on-airport rental car facility charge to be collected by on-airport rental car companies from their customers entering into a motor vehicle agreement and paid over to the Board for the purpose of financing and payment of the planning, design, enabling, construction, improvement and/or repair of facilities and improvements which benefit the on-airport rental car companies.
+The current car facility charge is \$5 per vehicle per transaction day with no cap on the number of transaction days.
+Car facility charges are recorded as restricted assets.
+The car facility charges commenced on August 1, 2010 and will continue until terminated by the Board.